Medical Genome Reference Bank

 The MGRB will generate an unprecedented amount of genomic information.
 It will promote and encourage significant scientific discovery by employing a hierarchical data management system to maintain participant privacy and confidentiality, whilst maximizing research and clinical usage of the database.

-The development of the database will begin in early 2016.
+The development of the database began in early 2016 and information about the first 1200 sequences was launched on 16 December, 2016.
 It promises to provide the ideal background for the future of genomic research in Australia.

 This project will involve sequencing the genomes of healthy older adults from two existing cohorts: the 45 and Up Study and the ASPirin in Reducing Events in the Elderly (ASPREE) Study.
 The 45 and Up study, which is coordinated by the Sax Institute in Sydney, is the largest ongoing study of healthy aging in the Southern Hemisphere.
 The ASPREE Study (coordinated by Monash University) is an international clinical trial to determine whether daily low-dose aspirin improves quality of life for older people around the world.